SentientWaterCooler/macnotes/Active Questlines/NPCs/Barry.md

-barry sildar bluejeans hallwinter - part of the lords alliance
+Barry Sildar Hallwinter - A part of the Lords Alliance.

+Died during the battle of Phandilen, soul was transfured/forced into the Glass Staff.